NVIDIA/cccl/README.md

 ## Getting Started

 ### CUDA Toolkit
-The easiest way to get started using CCCL is if you already have the [CUDA Toolkit](https://developer.nvidia.com/cuda-toolkit), then you already have CCCL installed on your system and when compiling with `nvcc` you can simply include the desired headers in your code with no additional configuration required.
+The easiest way to get started using CCCL is if you already have the [CUDA Toolkit](https://developer.nvidia.com/cuda-toolkit), then you already have CCCL installed on your system.
+When you compile with `nvcc` you can simply include the desired headers in your code with no additional configuration required.
 If compiling with another compiler, you will need to add the include path (e.g., `/usr/local/cuda/include`) to the CCCL headers to your build system.

 ```cpp